Lorenzo603/image-caption-manager/README.md

 - **Manual Refresh**: Use the refresh button or keyboard shortcut to rescan for new image-caption pairs
 - **Keyboard Shortcuts**: Use keyboard shortcuts for quick navigation and saving
 - **Status Bar Integration**: Shows the number of pairs found in the status bar
+- **Token Counter**: Displays the number of tokens in the caption using GPT tokenization

 ## Image Viewer Features